NEW! See our reimagined interface 🙌🏼 Explore now →

 Dr. Musick is Infectious Diseases Clinical Specialist at Houston Methodist Hospital (HMH) in Houston,TX.
 He focuses on the Solid-Organ Transplant and Critically Ill populations.
 He developed and directs the PGY2 Infectious Diseases residency program at HMH and holds adjunct faculty appointments to the University of Houston College of Pharmacy and the University of Texas College of Pharmacy.
 His professional interests include teaching/training residents and students and researching atypical infections and CMV in the solid-organ transplant population.

-Clinical Pharmacy Specialist in Infectious Disease at Memorial Hermann Southwest, Houston.
+Clinical Pharmacy Specialist in Infectious Disease at Houston Methodist Health System

-Dr. Patel is a Clinical Pharmacy Specialist in Infectious Disease at Memorial Hermann Southwest located in Houston, TX.
-She is responsible for leading hospital wide quality improvement and cost savings initiatives.
-Dr. Patel also co-leads several antimicrobial stewardship projects across the Memorial Hermann Health System.
-She received her Doctor of Pharmacy from the University of North Carolina at Chapel Hill.
-Her research interests include improving antibiotic utilization and evaluating the utility of rapid diagnostics in the clinical setting.
+Dr. Patel is System Antimicrobial Stewardship Pharmacy Administrative Specialist at Houston Methodist Health System located in Houston, TX.
+She is responsible for leading system-wide antimicrobial stewardship, quality improvement, and cost savings initiatives.
+She received her Doctor of Pharmacy from the University of North Carolina at Chapel Hill and completed her residency training at Vanderbilt University Medical Center in Nashville, TN.
+Her research interests include improving antibiotic utilization and evaluating the utility of rapid diagnostics and clinical decision support in the clinical setting.

 Program Coordinator for Antimicrobial Stewardship at Cedars-Sinai Medical Center, Los Angeles.